Quick and easy, no-bake Vegan Chocolate Truffles made with vegan chocolate, avocado, and coconut oil (optional). Perfect for any occasion!

 Step-by-Step Instructions

-Here's a quick overview of the steps to make these indulgent chocolate avocado truffles.
-For the full list of ingredients and specific instructions, scroll down to the recipe.
+Here's a quick overview of the steps to make these Vegan Chocolate Truffles without the chocolate coating.
+For a complete list of ingredients and full instructions, including how to add a layer of chocolate on the outside of the truffles, scroll down to the recipe card.

-- Place chocolate chips in a microwave safe mixing bowl.
+- Melt chocolate pieces (chocolate chips and/or chocolate chunks) in a microwave-safe glass bowl.

 Helpful Tips

-- The chocolate will burn if you do not microwave the chocolate in intervals.
+- The chocolate will burn if you do not microwave it in intervals.

 - Do not use avocados that have a lot of strings in the flesh.

-- Do not put the truffle mixture in the freezer to cool.
-I tried this (hoping to save time) and it hardened quickly - I ended up wasting half of the mixture.
+- Do not cool the truffle mixture in the freezer.
+I tried this (hoping to save time) and it hardened quickly - I wasted half of the mixture.

 Questions You May Have

-Store these chocolate avocado truffles in an airtight container or resealable food-safe bag in the refrigerator for two to three days.
+Once completely cooled, and the chocolate has hardened, these chocolate truffles can be stored in an airtight container or resealable bag in the refrigerator for two to three days.

 Equipment